Susa Young Gates: Genre and Style

 Gates' works cover multiple genres including fiction, biographies, plays, and cantatas.
 As was common for Latter-day Saints of the time, the majority of Gates' works were written with an LDS audience in mind.
 Gates' writings often encouraged other Latter-days Saints to remain engaged in the church and Mormon culture.
 R. Paul Cracroft's thesis on Gates confirms that Mormon literature during her lifetime was created for the sole purpose of guiding and influencing the Mormon youth to live moral lives and remain involved in the church."
 Gates' fictional writings often included morals that she felt would benefit her readers.
 For example, one of her first short stories that was published in a church magazine ends with the main character saying, "Young folks like something bright and gay to read.
 And novels are as great an educator as the theater.
 I only wish we had novels or stories written by our own people, with proper lessons taught therein."
-Her romance pieces are often about young Mormons deciding to marry in the faith, something that Gates herself was strongly encouraged to do.
+Her romance pieces were often about young Mormons deciding to marry in the faith, something that Gates herself was strongly encouraged to do.
 In her romance stories, the young couple often had to overcome challenges that many Mormons were then facing, such as the abandonment of the practice of polygamy and Utah on its path to statehood.